 5. Be you

 Don’t try to be what you think he wants you to be.
 Attempting to get a read on exactly what your date is attracted to is a great way to sabotage your chances at easing into a relationship when the real you inevitably emerges.
-If your style is more feminine but you think he’s into a rock-and-roll girl, don’t show up in your leathers or, worse, a concert tee featuring his favorite band.
+If your style is more feminine but you think he’s into a rock-and-roll girl, don’t show up in your leathers or, worse, a concert tee featuring his favourite band.
 You won’t be able to back it up in conversation, he’ll see right through it.
 Being yourself is the best thing you can do on a first date, even though it’s easier said than done.

 6. Don’t walk a mile in someone else’s shoes